-Corne of state the Cartwright School District, COVID-19 Rapid testing is available to all staff and students.
-Efforts to provide vaccinations to school communities Υ Cartwright School district has been working in collaboration with Maricopa County, Mountain Park Health Clinic, City of Phoenix, Albertson's and Equality Health Foundation to provide as many opportunities as possible for our community to receive the vaccine.
-The district also partners with its feeder district, Phoenix Union High School District, to continue to offer various opportunities for vaccination.
-Appropriate accommodations for children with disabilities with respect to health and safety policies Y Wearing of face masks is optional.
-Any student who has difficulty breathing or who is incapable of physically removing the facemasks on his/her own will not wear facemasks, and an alternate method of protection will be provided, including the use of a face shield.
+Community transmission metrics of COVID 19 are regularly updated and communicated to our school community.
+Diagnostic and screening testing Y To further our COVID-19 response within the Cartwright School District, COVID-19 Rapid testing is available to all staff and students.
+Efforts to provide vaccinations to school communities Υ Cartwright School district has been working in collaboration with Maricopa County, Mountain Park Health Clinic, City of Phoenix, Embry and Vitalant to provide as many opportunities as possible for our community to receive the vaccine.
+The district also partners with it's feeder district, Phoenix Union High School District, to continue to offer various opportunities for vaccination.
+Appropriate accommodations for children with disabilities with respect to health and safety policies Y Any student who has difficulty breathing or who is incapable of physically removing the facemasks on his/her own will not wear facemasks, and an alternate method of protection will be provided, including the use of a face shield.
 Furthermore, additional layers of personal protective equipment are provided for staff who are working with children who have difficulty breathing or can't otherwise wear a face mask.
-Coordination with State and local health officials Y The Cartwright School district has been working in collaboration with Maricopa County Health Department, Mountain Park Health Clinic, Albertsons, Equality Health Foundation and Phoenix Union High School District to provide as many opportunities as possible for our community to receive the vaccine.
+Coordination with State and local health officials Υ The Cartwright School district has been working in collaboration with Maricopa County Health Department, Mountain Park Health Clinic, Embry and Vitalant to provide as many opportunities as possible for our community to receive the vaccine.